 - Accessible even after you finish the course

 - All videos captioned

-- Before beginning this course, make sure you have a good knowledge of Python.
+- Before beginning this course, make sure you have a good knowledge of Python and requests.

 - No prior experience with NLP is needed!